masari-project/Masari-Marketing/README.md

 ## 4. Spelling and Proofreading

 When you are proofreading your document, have a volunteer look it over when you are done.
-Consider using a word processor to do your first pass on your document and than a volunteer.
-It is advisable to look for common mistakes such spelling, punctualization, and grammar.
+Consider using a word processor to do your first pass on your document and then a volunteer.
+It is advisable to look for common mistakes such as spelling, punctualization, and grammar.

 ## 5. People